microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/template-task-design-review.md

+# Template: Task Design Review

-# Your Task Design Title Here (prefix with DRAFT/WIP to indicate level of completeness)
+**Your Task Design Title Here (prefix with DRAFT/WIP to indicate level of completeness)**

 > When developing a design document for a new task, it should contain a detailed design proposal demonstrating how it will solve the goals outlined below.
 > Not all tasks require a design review, but when they do it is likely that there many unknowns, or the solution may be more complex.
 > The design should include diagrams, pseudocode, interface contracts as needed to provide a detailed understanding of the proposal.